stackhpc/zuul-operator/stackhpc/README.md

 3. Create keys/github-key.pem containg Github app private key
 4. Run install.sh
 5. Once the zuul-web deployment has been created, run patch.sh
+6. You may need to restart the nodepool-launcher-kubernetes deployment after the patches are complete